cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

 layout: launch
 title: "\U0001F680 Vega-C | \U0001F6F0 Biomass forest-monitoring satellite"
 description: >-
-  On 29 April 2025, Arianespace launched ESA's Biomass forest-monitoring satellite on a Vega C rocket from Ensemble de Lancement Vega (ELV) at the Guiana Space Centre, Kourou, French Guiana, to a sun-synchronous orbit.
+  On 29 April 2025, Arianespace launched ESA's Biomass Earth observation satellite on a Vega-C rocket from Ensemble de Lancement Vega (ELV) at the Guiana Space Centre, Kourou, French Guiana, to a sun-synchronous orbit.
-  Biomass, developed and manufactured by Airbus Defence and Space for ESA's Earth Explorer program, features the first P-band synthetic aperture radar in space—enabling precise mapping and monitoring of global forests, carbon stocks, subsurface geology, and ice fields.
-The nearly 1,200 kg satellite began multi-day deployment of its large unfurling mesh radar antenna after successful separation and contact, supporting climate science and advancing global environmental monitoring.
-The mission was Vega C's fourth overall flight and its second since a 2022 anomaly, maintaining a 100% post-return success rate.
+  Biomass, developed and manufactured by Airbus Defence and Space for ESA's Earth Explorer program, features the first spaceborne P-band synthetic aperture radar—enabling high-resolution mapping and monitoring of global forests, carbon stocks, subsurface geology, and ice fields.
+The nearly 1,200 kg satellite began deployment of its large unfurling mesh radar antenna after separation and contact, supporting advanced climate science and environmental monitoring.
+The mission was Vega-C's fourth overall flight and its second since a 2022 anomaly, maintaining a 100% post-return success rate.
 This launch was one of a record six rocket launches to occur globally within a 24-hour period.
-The minimum planned operational life for Biomass is five years.
+Biomass aims for at least five years of operations.
 tags:
   - Vega C
   - Vega-C